Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 a.
 The United Nations Partition Plan for Palestine (November 1947)

 b.
-Beginning of Zionist Ethnic Cleansing of Palestinian Muslims & Christians (December 1947-May 1948)
+Beginning of Zionist Ethnic Cleansing of Palestinian Muslims & Christians (December 1947-February 1948)

 3) The Ongoing Nakba & Israel’s Apartheid Regime (1948-Present)